Leon-ahmed/Encapsulation/README.md

 # Encapsulation
-BankAccount Encapsulation Example
+##BankAccount Encapsulation Example

 This project demonstrates the concept of encapsulation in Java using a simple BankAccount class.
 It shows how private fields are protected and accessed through methods instead of directly.

-Features
+Features:

-Stores account number, account holder name, and balance
+1) Stores account number, account holder name, and balance

-Validates balance to prevent negative values
+2) Validates balance to prevent negative values

-Getter methods for accessing private data
+3) Getter methods for accessing private data

-Creates multiple account objects and prints their details

 Code Overview